Dialect comedy

-The term "Dialect comedy" was coined by David Marc in his essay, Origins of the genre.
 Dialect comedies are a genre of radio (and later television) sitcoms that were popular between the 1920s and the 1950s.
 They relied on the exaggerated and highly stylized portrayal of stereotypes, usually based on ethnic humor.
+The term "dialect comedy" was coined by David Marc in his essay, Origins of the genre.

+Overview and history

 The genre has its roots on the vaudeville stage and in the minstrel shows that became popular in the 19th century.
 The ethnicities of the actual actors portraying the dialects did not have to match the characters; while much Jewish dialect comedy was created and portrayed by actual Jews, other dialect comedies, such as those involving blackface, were often not.